 The Kids-DOTT trial is a randomized controlled clinical trial whose primary objective is to evaluate non-inferiority of shortened-duration (6 weeks) versus conventional-duration (3 months) anticoagulation in children with first-episode acute venous thrombosis.
-The first stage of the trial has consisted of a pilot/feasibility component, which then continues as the definitively-powered trial.
+The first stage of the trial has consisted of a pilot/feasibility component which has now been completed.

 Male and female patients who meet the following criteria may take part in this study:

 1. Children (birth to less than 21 years of age) with radiologically-confirmed acute venous thrombosis in the past 30 days

 2. In the opinion of the investigator, the venous thrombosis was a provoked (i.e., non-spontaneous) event (e.g.: hospitalization; Central venous catheterization; infection; dehydration; surgery; trauma; immobility; use of estrogen-containing oral contraceptive pills; flare of autoimmune/rheumatologic condition).

 2. Malignancy that, in the opinion of the treating oncologist, is not in remission, or for which chronic anticoagulation is being administered/anticipated to be initiated within 6 months (note: remission may exist on or off anti-neoplastic therapy)

 4. Pulmonary embolism that is not accompanied by DVT or is more proximal than segmental branches of the pulmonary artery